-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+16. Notices that affect your property In the past three years have you ever received a notice: a) advising that the owner of a neighbouring property has made a planning application? - b) that affects your property in some other way? - c) that requires you to do any maintenance, repairs or improvements to your property? - If you have answered yes to any of the above, please give

+If you have answered yes to any of the above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.